Pediatric critical care medicine fellowship

 Faculty member presenting

-Spectrum Health faculty presenting at Society of Critical Care Medicine Conference.
+Corewell Health in West Michigan faculty presenting at Society of Critical Care Medicine Conference.

 Research

-The faculty members in the division of critical care medicine are engaged in a wide variety of scholarly activities, including quality and safety, process improvement, education, basic science, translational and clinical research, all aiming to advance the field of medicine.
+The pediatric critical care faculty members are engaged in a wide variety of scholarly activities, including quality and safety, process improvement, education, basic science, translational and clinical research, all aiming to advance the field of medicine.

-All faculty within the division of pediatric critical care are well equipped to serve as project mentors and all faculty participate in research education.
-Opportunities exist to collaborate with other investigators within Helen DeVos Children’s Hospital and Spectrum Health, as well as the Van Andel Research Institute and Michigan State University.
+All faculty are well equipped to serve as project mentors and all faculty participate in research education.
+Opportunities exist to collaborate with other investigators within Helen DeVos Children’s Hospital and Corewell Health in West Michigan, as well as the Van Andel Research Institute and Michigan State University.

 Fellows are encouraged to apply for one or more of the numerous intramural grant opportunities.